tomas-fryza/vhdl-course/Labs/03-segment/README.md

 use ieee.std_logic_1164.all;

 ------------------------------------------------------------------------
--- Entity declaration for hex to seven-segment decoder
+-- Entity declaration for hexadecimal digit to seven-segment decoder
 ------------------------------------------------------------------------
 entity hex_to_7seg is
 port (